WordPress Database 101: Everything You Need To Know

 Understanding your WordPress database is more important than you might think.
 It’s what keeps your site running smoothly and your data locked away safely.

 By using your database for backups, repairing, and optimizing, you ensure everything works just as it should.
 These actions are crucial for keeping your site in top shape.
+Once you know how your database works, you can make improvements or try out new features with more confidence.

 FAQs